Zepeng-Mu/myWebsite/content/authors/admin/_index.md

   # Link to a PDF of your resume/CV.
   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
-  - icon: cv
+  # - icon: cv
-    icon_pack: ai
+  #   icon_pack: ai
-    link: uploads/resume.pdf
+  #   link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am currently a Postdoc in the lab of Dr. Soumya Raychaudhuri at Brigham and Women's Hospital.
-I obtained my Ph.D. at [The University of Chicago](https://www.uchicago.edu/) with Dr. Yang I. Li.
-I received my BS from [University of Chinese Academy of Sciences (UCAS)](http://english.ucas.ac.cn/), majoring in Biological Sciences.
-My main research interests are using genomics technologies with proper statistical methods to understand how genetic variants affect human complex traits, with a focus on autoimmune diseases.
+I am a Postdoctoral Fellow with [Dr. Soumya Raychaudhuri](https://immunogenomics.hms.harvard.edu) at Brigham and Women's Hospital, and the Broad Institute.
+I'm passionate about combining the latest genomics technologies with state-of-the-art statistical methods to understand how non-coding genetic variants affect gene regulation and human complex traits, in particular autoimmune diseases.
+Before moving to Boston, I obtained my Ph.D. at [The University of Chicago](https://www.uchicago.edu) with [Dr. Yang I. Li](https://thelilab.com).
+I received my BS from [University of Chinese Academy of Sciences (UCAS)](http://english.ucas.ac.cn), majoring in Biological Sciences.